ISO 27001 Certification - Everything You Need To Know

 Some key things to keep in mind:

-• Whilst the focus may be documentation, ISO 27001 Stage 1 audits are still formal proceedings in the ISO 27001 Certification Process.
+• ISO 27001 Stage 1 audits are important steps in the ISO 27001 Certification Process.
+They mainly focus on documentation.

 • The goal of ISO 27001 Stage 1 audits is to assess your readiness for the main audit (Stage 2).
 So it's important to make sure you're ready.

-• If there are elements missing, then this will delay your ability to progress to Stage 2.
+• If elements are missing, then this will delay your ability to progress to Stage 2.

 ISO 27001 Certification Stage 2 Audit

-So you've passed Stage 1 and now your heading to the main event.
+So you've passed Stage 1 and now you're heading to the main event.

-The Stage 2 Audit usually comes a few weeks after the Stage 1 Audit and will align to a plan/schedule provided by your Auditor.
+The Stage 2 Audit usually happens a few weeks after the Stage 1 Audit.
+It will follow a plan or schedule given by your Auditor.

 This assessment is done using a combination of techniques:

-• Observation: The Auditor will observe the ways of working within your organisation to determine whether policies and processes are being followed.
+• Observation: The Auditor will watch how your organisation works.
+This helps to see if policies and processes are being followed.
 This can often include a survey of your premises to evaluate physical security controls.

-• Interview: The Auditor will interview relevant employees (typically leadership, management and owners) to evaluate how policies and processes are being following.
+• Interview: The Auditor will interview relevant employees (typically leadership, management and owners) to evaluate how policies and processes are being followed.

-• Record review: The Auditor will review relevant records to ensure that processes and procedures are being followed to the appropriate level.
+• Record Review: The Auditor will check important records.
+This is to make sure that processes and procedures are being followed correctly.

-The Auditors goal is to make sure that you really are complying with everything you have written in your security policies and procedures.
+The Auditor's goal is to ensure you follow what you have written in your security policies and procedures.

-Once the Auditor has completed there Audit, it's now about waiting - with bated breathe - for their findings.
+Once the Auditor has completed their Audit, it's now about waiting - with bated breath - for their findings.

 ISO 27001 Certification Findings